jazracherif/udacity-data-engineer-dwh/README.md

-# udacity-data-engineer-dwh: Sparkify ETL Pipeline
+# Sparkify ETL Pipeline (Udacity Data-engineer DataWarhouse project)

 This projects generates a data warehouse using Redshift and S3 and implements a pipeline to ingest S3 files into the database.